DoddiC/gis/README.md

 s3, sap, geomart,
 there was also a failure in qa pipeline, by any chance, was it logged (want to see the failure looks for flightID), any way to pull that up rethrowing error with diff messages, might see a diff message with the logging (code)

+not following best practices, inconsistencies, we can possibly make it intuitive,